bryanapperson/blog/content/blog/a-simplebiped-with-an-rtos-on-an-arduino-mini.md

 +++
-title = "A SimpleBiped with an RTOS on an Arduino Mini" description = "How I once built a bipedal robot using C, arduino and an RTOS" datepublished = "2015-04-09 20:48:42" keywords = [
+title = "A SimpleBiped with an RTOS on an Arduino Mini" description = "A tale of how I once built a bipedal robot using C, arduino and an RTOS." date = "2020-02-17 21:08:08" publishdate = "2015-04-09 20:48:42" tags = ['arduino', 'robot', 'c', 'object detection', 'rtos']
-  'arduino', 'biped', 'c', 'development', 'object-detection', 'rtos', 'technology' ] tags = ['arduino', 'biped', 'c', 'development', 'object-detection', 'rtos', 'technology' ]

 +++

-About two years back, I wrote up a program for and designed a bipedal robot (I coined it the SimpleBiped) based on the
+About eight years back, I wrote up a program for and designed a bipedal robot (I coined it the SimpleBiped) based on the
 [Arduino Micro](http://arduino.cc/en/Main/arduinoBoardMicro) board.
 This article is an outline of what I did, mainly for reference if I revisit this later, but